Here's why now is one of the most dangerous times of the pandemic for children, expert says - KRDO

 Currently, Covid-19 vaccines are only authorized for people 12 and older, but many experts and officials have called for the efforts to approve vaccines for younger children to be expedited before more children are infected.

-The FDA understands the public health impact of having a vaccine for young children but wants to see the necessary data before making a decision, said Offit, director of the Vaccine Education Center at the Children’s Hospital of Philadelphia.
+The FDA understands the public health impact of having a vaccine for young children but wants to see the necessary data before deciding, said Offit, director of the Vaccine Education Center at the Children’s Hospital of Philadelphia.

 In the meantime, Offit noted that children who are still too young to receive the vaccine are relying on the eligible adults and adolescents around them to help protect them by getting vaccinated — which many have yet to do.

-Note: CORRECTION: An earlier version of this story used the incorrect state when referring to Orange County Public Schools.
-That school district is in Florida.